sparkfun/SparkFun_Digi_XBee_Development_Board/docs/hardware_overview.md

 This LED lights up when power is provided to the board.

+#### IO4

+This Green LED is a user-defined LED connected to D4 of the XBee.

 #### ASC
 This LED on the development board blinks when the XBee is registered to the cellular network.